Agewerc/Agewerc.github.io/_posts/2020-07-23-Recommender-System.md

 ### Dataset
 We will be working with yelp [dataset](https://www.kaggle.com/yelp-dataset/yelp-dataset).
-It constains millions of reviews of businessess across the world.
-We will limit ourselves with the restaurants in the city of Toronto, Canada.
+It contains millions of reviews of businesses across the world.
+We will limit ourselves to the restaurants in the city of Toronto, Canada.
 The relevant files for us are the following:

 `yelp_academic_dataset_business.json:`Contains information about every review made every customer for every business (millions of reviews). <br>
 `yelp_academic_dataset_review.json:` Contains multiple characteristics from businesses such as `parking available`, `type of food`, etc.

 ### Spark SQL

 Since we are working with json files we use the function `read.json`.
 It takes a json file and transform it to a dataframe.
 We use `sqlContext`from the module Spark SQL.
 Spark SQL is a Spark module for structured data processing.
-It allows use to perform SQL queries in dataframes such as `join`, `groupby` `select` and so on.
+It allows use to perform SQL queries in dataframes such as `join`, `groupby`, `select` and so on.

 ```python
 df_business = sqlContext.read.json('../input/yelp-dataset/yelp_academic_dataset_business.json')